Teresa Chikaba: Biography

 Chicaba was kidnapped by Spanish sailors and sold into slavery.
 She was sent to the island of São Tomé, where she was baptized and given the name Teresa.
 During her childhood she was exported to Spain.
 Perhaps her youth, her illness during the arduous first leg of the Middle Passage, or maybe her enslavers’ belief that the gold bangles (manacles) she wore were signs of her exalted social status convinced the traders that she might bring a special profit in the Spanish market.

-Juliana Teresa Portocarrero y Meneses, then Duchess of Arcos and later the third wife of the 2nd Marquess of Mancera, purchased Teresa/Chicaba.
+Juliana Teresa Portocarrero y Meneses, then Duchess of Arcos and later the third wife of the 2nd Marquess of Mancera, purchased Chicaba.
 The marquess had served as viceroy of New Spain and, during his tenure there, had been a protector of the writer and nun Juana Inés de la Cruz.

 As a member of the retinue of this religious aristocratic household, the young slave habituated herself to the piousness of her mistress and developed an intense spiritual life that in time became her key to freedom.
-In addition, while with the marchioness, Teresa/Chicaba must have acquired the intellectual preparation that enabled her to undertake the customary projects of religious women of the period.
+In addition, while with the marchioness, Chicaba must have acquired the intellectual preparation that enabled her to undertake the customary projects of religious women of the period.

-Despite or because of the favor the marchioness may have shown Teresa, the young woman was subject to cruelty and violence from the other staff.
-The biography describes vicious beatings she received from the hands of the housekeeper and the intrusions into her relationship with her confessor by others in the household.